Objective: Trek to Everest Base Camp, Himalayas, Nepal

 At first, the trail slightly rises out of Namche’s bowl.
 We reach a tea house on the cliffside with million dollar views and seats that face directly to the peaks.

-We spot a yak train loaded with hay and fuel tins heading down as donkeys are heading up at the same time.
-I remember Amar’s advice to stay on the safe slope side of the trail and keep the animals on the edge.
-I lean on the slope to avoid the yaks.
+We spot a yak train loaded with hay and fuel tins heading down as donkeys are simultaneously heading up.
+I heed Amar’s advice to hug the safe slope side of the trail and keep the animals on the edge.
+I lean to avoid the yaks.

-The path descends deep into a ravine carved out by the Dudh Kosi and then slowly climbs back up via switchbacks to the other side.
+The path descends deep into a ravine carved by the Dudh Kosi and climbs via switchbacks to the other side.
 Situated at the large clearing of Tengboche is the Tengboche Monastery.
 A pair of golden deer tops the gate to the monastery.
 After some stairs, there is a temple on top.
 Inside is a giant rock with the Magic Buddha’s footprint and a Magic Buddha statue.
 The wall murals depict detailed scenes from Buddhist scripture.

 Tengboche to Dingboche (Day 5)